• Skip to primary navigation

 • 2 large eggs

-• ½ cup vegetable oil (or melted butter-not hot)
+• ½ cup vegetable oil (or melted butter, cooled)

 • 1 cup shredded yellow squash (also called summer squash) (about 1 small squash)